bagermen/HotelExamplePHP/README.md

 * I intended to show you that I'd use 'Pagerfanta' package to show guests list by pages
 * I'd use bootstrap + VueJS to show results
 * I wanted to show use PHPUnit usage and Codeception usage

+How to run

+1 go to ./build folder
+2 run: docker-compose up -d
+3 go to container: docker exec -u 0 -it test_php bash 4 run: composer update
+5 go out of docker by pressing: CTRL+P and then CTRL+Q 6 correct permissions: sudo chmod 777 -R ./test/var

+Now you can go to localhost:8090/app_dev.php to see the app